 The TLS 1.2 policy requires users to access the site using TLS 1.2.
 This policy supports the use of forward-secrecy cipher suites for clients that support it, but can fall back to TLS 1.2 cipher suites without forward-secrecy in order to support older HTTPS clients.
 This is the default cipher suite for sites in Appian Cloud.

 This policy is similar to the TLS 1.2 policy, but it only allows clients to access sites using cipher suites that have forward-secrecy enabled.
+Additionally, this policy disables cipher suites that include the CBC block cipher.
 This policy can be enabled upon customer request by creating an Appian Support case.

 The following table shows a side-by-side comparison of the cipher suites supported by each of Appian Cloud's TLS policies.